microsoft/msbuild-lab323-declarative-agent/lab/theory-2.md

 If you like how TypeScript enforces structure in your frontend/backend code, you'll love how TypeSpec enforces structure in your agent and its API services like actions.
 It fits perfectly in design-first development workflows that align with tools like Visual Studio Code.

-- **Clear Communication** - It provides a single source of truth that defines how your agent should behave, avoiding confusion when dealing with multiple manifest files like in the case of declarative agents.
+- **Clear Communication** - It provides a single source of truth that defines how your agent should behave, avoiding confusion when dealing with multiple manifest files like in the case of Declarative Agents.

 - **Consistency** - It ensure all parts of your agent and its actions, capabilities etc are designed consistently following the same pattern.